Xyang-X/Robosuite-with-Deepclaw/Tutorial/Tutorial of Robosuite.md

 # Tutorial of Robosuite

 Robosuite is a simulation framework powered by the MuJoCo physics engine for robot learning.
-You can click [here][id]:https://robosuite.ai/
+You can click [here](https://robosuite.ai/) for more information.
+In this section we will start from installation of robosuite.
+After that, you will learn how to load and control a robot in  robosuite.
 ## Installation

 ### Install with `pip`